SJTU-IPADS/HEDB/README.md

 ### Defense

+To launch HEDB, you need to use two confidential units (e.g., secure enclaves, confidential processes or virtual machines) as the setting, one as [Integrity Zone](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone) and the other as [Privacy Zone](https://github.com/SJTU-IPADS/HEDB/tree/main/src/privacy_zone).
+In fact, HEDB executes these two zones using two OS processes, and leverages [inter-zone shared memory](https://github.com/SJTU-IPADS/HEDB/tree/main/tools/drivers/ivshmem-driver) for fast communication.

-To launch HEDB, you need to use two confidential VMs (CVMs) as the setting, one as Integrity Zone and the other as Privacy Zone.
-For those who do not have CVMs machines (e.g., ARM CCA, AMD SEV, Intel TDX, etc.), you can use 2 QEMU-KVM VMs to simulate CVMs.
+We recommend you to use two confidential VMs (CVMs), as evaluated in the paper.
+For those who do not have CVMs computers (e.g., ARM CCA, AMD SEV, Intel TDX), you can use 2 QEMU-KVM VMs to simulate CVMs.
 Depending on your computer architecture, either choose [vm-setup-aarch64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-aarch64.md) or [vm-setup-x86_64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-x86_64.md).
 These tutorials will guide you on how to create 2 VMs that host DBMS and operators, separately, and how to perform a mode switch using QEMU-based VM snapshotting.

-**What is mode switch?** It forks a CVM, creates a snapshot and places it in the Management Zone.
-An assumption is that DBAs cannot log into the CVMs, including Integrity Zone and Privacy Zone.
+What is the mode switch?
+It forks a CVM, creates a snapshot and places it in the Management Zone that admins are able to access.
+A guarantee is that DBAs cannot log into the CVMs, including Integrity Zone and Privacy Zone.
 HEDB records operator invocations in the Integrity Zone (*Execution Mode*) and replays it in the Management Zone (*Maintenance Mode*).

 ### Record/Replay

 HEDB [record/replay](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/record_replay) is meant for reproducing bugs.
 It logs all ops invocations, including parameters and results, for later replays.
 We use TPC-H as the demonstrative benchmark.

 For privacy reasons, SQL constants should be encrypted in advance.
-Because the current implementation lacks client-side encryption, we should transform the constants into encrypted values using operators in the client mode.
+Because the current implementations lack client-side encryption, we should transform the constants into encrypted values using operators in the client mode.
 A future work is to seek and implement a simple client-side encryption or proxy-side encryption.

 ```sh
 ## make dependencies installed